British Columbia Centre for Disease Control

-The BC Centre for Disease Control is the public health arm for British Columbia's Provincial Health Services Authority.
+The BC Centre for Disease Control (BCCDC) is the public health arm for British Columbia's Provincial Health Services Authority.

-It is located at 655 West 12th Avenue, Vancouver, BC.
-The BC Centre for Disease Control (BCCDC) provides provincial and national leadership in public health through surveillance, detection, treatment, prevention and consultation services.
+The BCCDC is located at 655 West 12th Avenue, Vancouver, BC.
 The Centre has tuberculosis and sexually transmitted infections (STI) clinics as well as outreach clinics in high prevalence areas throughout BC.

-It also provides analytical and policy support to all levels of government and health authorities.
+The BCCDC is the centralized purchaser of all non-travel vaccines for the province, is responsible for provincial environmental health issues and carries out both public health and medical sciences research.
+It aims to provide provincial and national leadership in public health through "surveillance, detection, treatment, prevention and consultation" services.
+It also aims to provide analytical and policy support to all levels of government and health authorities.
 It is linked to the University of British Columbia for research and teaching.
-The BCCDC is the centralized purchaser of all non-travel vaccines for the Province, is responsible for Provincial environmental health issues and carries out both public health and medical sciences research.